temporalio/documentation/docs-src/references/strongly-typed-errors/pending-child-workflows-limit-exceeded.md

   - strongly-typed
 ---

-This error indicates that the Workflow has reached capacity for pending Child Workflows.
+This error indicates that the [Workflow](/workflows) has reached capacity for pending [Child Workflows](/workflows/#child-workflows).
-Therefore, the Workflow Task was failed to prevent additional Child Workflows from being added.
+Therefore, the [Workflow Task](/tasks/#workflow-task)was failed to prevent additional Child Workflows from being added.

 Wait for the system to finish any currently running Child Workflows before redploying this Task.